kuzzleio/documentation-old/api-reference/source/includes/_securityController.md

 // example with a "local" authentication

 {
-  "profileIds": ["<profile id>"],         // Mandatory.
+  "profileIds": ["<profileId>"],          // Mandatory.
 The profile ids for the user "name": "John Doe",                     // Additional optional User properties ...
   "password": "MyPassword"                // ie: Mandatory for "local" authentication plugin